Silviumuraru90/test-repository/README.md

 ## Description

+- Rendering a store only via API.
+- Displaying 404 on root.

 ## Implementation

-This project is implemented using Flask and is a REST API for a store.
+- This project is implemented using Flask and is a REST API for a store.
+- Hosted on Heroku